stefanvanburen/stefan.vanburen.xyz/content/colophon.md

 This website is built with [hugo](https://github.com/gohugoio/hugo).

+The font is your system's sans-serif font, and for the monospaced bits, your system's monospaced font.
+If something looks off, [let me know](mailto:me@svbn.me)!

 The code is licensed under the [MIT License](https://github.com/svanburen/blog/blob/master/LICENSE).

 The content is licensed as [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).